SpiritBaker/Difficulty-and-AI/README.md

 - Adding Script that gives AI the ability to Expand infrastructure.
 - More aggressive AI logic for new Estates, the bottom line for AI is 10% crown land.
 - Making sure that AI will take all possible Privileges that give monarch points.
+- Monarch point Privileges are disabled for AI OPM's for balance reasons.
 - Added AI events that disbands Mercenary Companies.
 - Added AI scripting that upgrades Forts and deletes redundant Forts.
 - Fix for logic behind Religious interaction.
 Orthodox Icons and Anglican aspects.